 Book Your Test

-The cost for the Basic Road Test is $89.25 (includes GST and permit fee) and can be booked online or in person at our office.
-Test slots are available 7:30 am – 5:30 pm Monday through Friday and 9:30 – 4:30 on Saturday.
-Car Rental is also available for an extra $65 fee.
+The cost for the Basic Road Test is $83 and can be booked online or in person at our office.
+The test is the same at every registry in Alberta.
+Test slots are available 9 am – 5 pm Monday through Friday and 9:30 – 4:30 on Saturday.
+All road testing is done by Government of Alberta employees.
+Car Rental is also available for an extra $75 fee.

 - Even though you likely passed the Knowledge Test some time ago, it’s important to take the time to review the Driver’s Guide to make sure that you are familiar with all of the rules of the road.